The Bible says in First Timothy 4:15, Meditate upon

 that from happening is for you to stop following the Lord.
 If you continue,

-Timothy would be speaking to a congregation.
-What should Timothys
+When Timothy was speaking to a congregation, what should Timothys

 attitude be towards the various people in the congregation to whom he would be